ChrisEdson/grunt-refupdate/README.md

 This will match both of the "?r=1" in the HTML and select the "1" as the number to iterate.
 You can see how this matches here: [Regex101](http://regex101.com/r/iJ2zN9/2).
 You can make the Regex as complex as you would like in order to make sure you're matching the correct text in your file.

-You must also pass in the file reference, which here is "views/index.html".
+You must also pass in the file reference.
+Here, that's "views/index.html".
 The final refupdate configuration would look like:

 ```js
 refupdate: {